Setting up PPP

 Dialing Out

-PPP can be used with many different serial hardware.
-The most simple is a direct serial cable.
-However, most systems will use a modem connected to a telephone line or a GPRS modem.
-Let's try a simple modem first.
+As expalined above, PPP can be used with different kind of serial hardware.
+The most simple one is a serial cable.
+However, most applications will use a modem connected to an analog telephone line or a wireless modem.
+Let's look to the analog modem first.

-We use the US Robotics Courier Dual Standard V34+, a quite old part, but still useful.
-You can use almost any model, preferable one with Hayes compatible command set.
+Here we used the US Robotics Courier Dual Standard V34+, an ancient part, but still useful.
+You can use almost any brand, preferable one with Hayes compatible command set.

-After initialization ur PPP interface is still inactive and the UART device can be used in a normal fashion, sending and receiving single characters.
+After initialization, our PPP interface is still inactive.
+The HDLC mode of the UART driver is still disabled and the interface can be used in a normal fashion, sending and receiving single characters.
 This way we can talk to the modem, sending Hayes commands and receiving responses.
+You could use standard functions like fprintf() or fscanf() for the conversation.
+If different modems should be supported by your application, the required coding may become bothersome.

 Fortunately Nut/OS offers the NutChat() routine, which executes a simple chat script and returns its result.
 In general, chat scripts are made of one or more pairs of strings.
 The first part of such a pair is the string, that is expected and the second part is the one to be sent.
 A simple chat script looks like this